Recreation, Parks, and Tourism (RPT)

 RPT 899 Independent Study (Units: 3)

-Prerequisite: Consent of the graduate coordinator and supervising faculty member.
+Prerequisite: Permission of the graduate coordinator and supervising faculty member.

 Study is planned, developed, and completed under the direction of a member of the college.
 Open only to graduate students of demonstrated ability to do independent work.
 Enrollment by petition.
 May be repeated for a total of 6 units.